Our Services

 Helpful Resources

-Auditory hallucinations at night, such as phantom whispers, buzzing, or music, often arise from sleep transitions, undiagnosed sleep disorders, medication effects, stress, or ADHD-related sleep disruption.
-By reviewing sleep diaries, questionnaires, and studies, doctors can rule out serious conditions, identify benign hypnagogic or hypnopompic events, and tailor treatments.
+Auditory hallucinations at night—phantom whispers, buzzing, or music—are often linked to sleep transitions, undiagnosed sleep disorders, medication side effects, stress, or ADHD-related sleep disruption.
+These episodes frequently occur as benign hypnagogic (falling asleep) or hypnopompic (waking up) events.
+Doctors typically use sleep diaries, questionnaires, and sleep studies to rule out serious conditions and recommend personalized treatment.

 Auditory hallucinations are perceptions of sound without an external source.
 They can range from simple noises (popping, humming) to more complex experiences (voices or music).
 Not all auditory hallucinations indicate severe mental illness; sometimes, they're linked to: